Where and How to Volunteer on Maui: Help Maui Recover

 • Maui Fires Fund through Maui Economic Opportunity – Finding long-term housing for those displaced by the fires for a minimum of 6 months, fully paid for through the Maui Fires Fund.

 So, when you decide to volunteer on Maui, do so with a humble heart, a genuine desire to help, and an unwavering commitment to leaving the island better than you found it.
+And if you’re eager to make an impact beyond Lahaina Fire Relief, consider these additional volunteer opportunities on Maui that are always welcoming new support.

 • Looking for great places to stay on Maui?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.